Astrophotography is a field of its own, and you may feel overwhelmed on where to start and what it is that you need.

 1. T-Mount Adapter

-- The Celestron Universal T-Adapter connects a DSLR or SLR camera to a refractor for prime focus photography
+- USE YOUR DSLR FOR ASTROIMAGING: The Celestron Universal T-Adapter connects a DSLR or SLR camera to a telescope for prime focus photography.

 If you’re wanting to progress past afocal imaging into prime focus imaging, you’ll need a T-mount adapter for your DSLR camera.
 The T-mount replaces the lens on your DLSR and is placed into the focuser via a bayonet mount.
 The T-mount must be chosen carefully as it is specific to your brand of camera.